 Excerpts from RHB report

-Among the industrial REITs, AREIT has the highest ESG score reflecting its committed ESG efforts over the years.
-As this score is three notches above our country median, we applied a 6% premium to our intrinsic value to derive our TP.
+PRIME has an ESG score of 3.1 out of 4.0, based on our proprietary in-house methodology.
+As this score is one notch above our country median score, we applied a 2% premium to our intrinsic value to derive our TP.

 You can find the full report here and the company website here